survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ### Finishing

 After every module has been evaluated, webpack writes **output**.
-The output includes a bootstrap script.
-It is a small runtime that executes the result in a browser and a manifest listing bundles to load.

-The manifest can be extracted to a file of its own, as discussed later in the book.
-The output differs based on the build target you are using as web isn't the only option.
+The output a small runtime that executes the result in a browser and a manifest listing bundles to load.
+The runtime can be extracted to a file of its own, as discussed later in the book.

 That's not all there is to the bundling process.
 For example, you can define specific **split points** where webpack generates separate bundles that are loaded based on application logic.
 This idea is discussed in the _Code Splitting_ chapter.